Denver with Kids: 12 Top-Rated Things to Do

 3. Denver Museum of Nature & Science

-Right next to the Denver Zoo in the City Park area, the Denver Museum of Nature and Science is a great place to bring your little one who is interested in fossils and dinosaurs as it hosts a Discovery Zone with dozens of hands-on activities for children of all ages, including archeological sand pits.
+Right next to the Denver Zoo in the City Park area, the Denver Museum of Nature and Science is a great place to visit with your little one who is interested in fossils and dinosaurs, as it hosts a Discovery Zone with dozens of hands-on activities for children of all ages, including archeological sand pits.

 Address: 2001 Colorado Blvd, Denver, Colorado

 4. Children's Museum of Denver at Marsico Campus

 The Children's Museum of Denver at Marisco Campus offers one-of-a-kind exhibits, which are created to help young minds create, explore, and discover on their own—basically kid-powered learning.

 Here, children can climb to the top of a 3-1/2-story mountain, make eight-foot-tall bubbles, or pretend to be a foraging squirrel.
 Basically, whatever they can imagine is possible here.

 When you are finished exploring the museum, head to Confluence Park on the South Platte River in the same neighborhood.
 It is one of downtown's most popular parks and home to the kayak chutes.
 Your children will love watching aquatic athletes paddle through the white water from the shore.